mendix/docs/content/en/docs/howto/front-end/conversation-best-practices.md

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/regenerate.png" max-width="320px" alt="Allow end-user to select a previous prompt and generate new responses from it" >}}

-## 7 Creating Input Mechanism{#input}
+## 7 Creating an Input Mechanism{#input}

 ### 7.1 Why It Matters

-This is the method for the end-user to provide information to the system.
+The input mechanism is the method through which the end-user provides information to the system.
 This can be through text, voice, buttons, menus, or a combination of these elements.

-However, it is always important for the end-user to feel free to facilitate the input, especially primary input, which should always be available.
+The primary input mechanism should be the text input in the conversational interface.
+This primary input mechanism should never be blocked or disabled; the end-user should always have a way to provide primary input.

 ### 7.2 How We Do It

-* Clear affordance is key to where the end-user can enter their input.
+* Make it easy for users to perceive where they can provide input, whether via text, a button, or another input mechanism.
 * Provide feedback once the system receives the end-user’s input to verify the system understood the input correctly.
-* Don’t overload various inputs at the same time, it might confuse the end-user with which action to take.
+* Don't overwhelm the end-user with too many input options at once.
+Keep it simple or provide just-in-time input options to avoid confusing the end-user about which action they should take.
-* Allow the end-user to input free text, or initiate a conversation.
+* Allow the end-user to initiate a conversation by using suggested topics or inputting free text.

 ### 7.3 Example

-* Provide inputs of both command buttons and free text for the end-user to navigate the conversation.
+* Provide inputs of command buttons as well as free text for the end-user to navigate the conversation.

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/buttons-and-prompts.png" max-width="320px" alt="Suggested questions on buttons and also a text input field" >}}